lzbgt/lora-weight-device/design_docs/schematic_generation_notes.md

 ## Readability / navigation
 - Each pin has its own labeled stub (no overlapping anchors), making PDF search/click reliable.
+- The root sheet is a simple map to four logical sheets so you can skim by page (MCU/Debug, HX711 + load cell, Power, Display).
+Signals stay connected via global labels across sheets.
 - Labels are offset slightly from the wire ends to avoid overlap with pins or wires.
 - LDO/USB cluster and HX711 decouplers were spaced to prevent unintended shorts to GND.